JAlexanderCarr/zero-trust-iot-network/README.md

 The outcome of this project is a fully functioning, secure network of IoT devices connected over WiFi and a web interface displaying data and statistics.
 All devices in the network are verified upon registration and transaction using multi-factor authentication.
 The initial plan supported both MQTT and CoAP communication protocols, however, after extensive implementation testing, we concluded that CoAP does not currently support the necessary encryption functionality.
 Therefore, all data is transmitted through TLS-encrypted MQTT.

 A demonstration of the functioning project can be found [here](https://www.youtube.com/watch?v=nJFPdWGKYn4).
+The final report for the project is in this repository and entitled CREG_258_Final_Report.pdf.

 ## Requirements